TERRACYCLE NEWS

 #11.
 Texas

 It takes some savvy navigating skills to tackle the newly mapped Big Bend 100, a ten-day self-supported cross-country trek that links existing paths, dirt roads, and sandy arroyos, often with ten or more miles between water sources.
 In other words, this undertaking requires research, expert backpacking and camping skills, and DIY grit, but the rewards are total solitude, stark desert beauty, and the increasingly rare satisfaction that you’ve completed a through-hike few have even heard of.
-The route starts at Big Bend Ranch State Park and rambles for 100 miles across creek beds and past ancient rock art to the 7,000-foot Chisos Mountains in Big Bend National Park, where you’ll need backcountry permits to camp each night.
+The route starts at Big Bend Ranch State Park and rambles for 100 miles across creek b and past ancient rock art to the 7,000-foot Chisos Mountains in Big Bend National Park, where you’ll need backcountry permits to camp each night.
 The view from the top is sublime, with the Rio Grande and Mexico falling away as far as the eye can see. —S.P.

 Patagonia (Upscape)